BOSTON (WHDH) - A day at Boston’s Franklin Park Zoo took a wild turn when one of the gorillas got feisty and charged at a man Saturday.

-“No one was antagonizing him, no one was banging on the window, no one was doing weird things or jumping up and down,” said Michelle Termine.
+“No one was antagonizing him, no one was banging on the window, no one was doing weird things or jumping up and down,” Michelle Termine said.

-They said they had been watching the gorilla for about 10 minutes, and noticed the gorilla was very responsive to visitors.
+They said they had been watching the gorilla for about ten minutes, and noticed the gorilla was very responsive to visitors.